Church hosting drive-thru food giveaway Friday

-OLD NORTH DAYTON, Ohio (WDTN) — A church is hosting a food giveaway nearly 2 years to the day 15 tornadoes tore apart portions of the Miami Valley.
+OLD NORTH DAYTON, Ohio (WDTN) — A church is hosting a food giveaway nearly two years to the day 15 tornadoes tore apart portions of the Miami Valley.

 It runs from 3 p.m. until 6 p.m. or until supplies run out.